 University Archives does not accept, and cannot house, any University records that are still in use, whether active or inactive.
 Offices and departments are advised to ensure that they have no current or frequent need for any records intended for transfer to University Archives.
 Records sent to University Archives that do not to fit the purpose of University Archives will not be retained.
 Examples of University documents that are not collected or stored by the University Archives include: student records, individual vitae of faculty, records of monetary gifts to the University, University bank statements, purchase orders or receipts, and personnel records.
 As a public collection open to anyone, confidential documents of any kind cannot be accepted.

-The Archives Librarian, under the direction of the Associate Dean of Libraries, retains the responsibility and authority in determining which records will be housed in the Archives.
-The Archives Librarian establishes and maintains procedures to help ensure that only appropriate documents are transferred to the Archives to be processed and included in the collection.
+The University Archivist, under the direction of the Associate Dean of Libraries, retains the responsibility and authority in determining which records will be housed in the Archives.
+The University Archivist establishes and maintains procedures to help ensure that only appropriate documents are transferred to the Archives to be processed and included in the collection.
 Those records and documents sent to the Archives that lack historical relevance will be returned or discarded.

 The University Archives primarily collects documents in paper format.
-Digital formats may be accepted, but they will be evaluated by the Archives Librarian for their historical and enduring value.
+Digital formats may be accepted, but they will be evaluated by the University Archivist for their historical and enduring value.

 The Library encourages the support of all University departments in developing this valuable collection to document our University’s history.